MagicQuill: An Intelligent Interactive Image Editing System: Implementation Details

 \subsection{Editing Processor}

 Our Editing Processor is built upon Stable Diffusion v1.5~\cite{LDM} and is compatible with all customized fine-tuned weights.
-We set the control parameters with inpainting strength $w_I=1.0$ and control strength $w_C=0.5$, while expanding the mask region by $15$ pixels during controllable inpainting.
+We set the control parameters with inpainting strength $w_I=1.0$ and control strength $w_C=0.5$ for both edge and color control signals, while expanding the mask region by $15$ pixels during controllable inpainting.
+We use \textit{\textbf{separate}} ControlNets to independently control edge and color.
+Although the two signals may conflict, our model blends them using adjustable control weights ($0.5$ by default), allowing users to achieve more precise control.
 The generation process employs the Euler ancestral sampler with Karras scheduler~\cite{karras}, requiring $20$ steps per generation.
-On standard hardware, generating a $512 \times 512$ resolution image takes approximately $2$ seconds with $15$ GB VRAM consumption.
+On standard hardware, generating a $512 \times 512$ resolution image takes approximately $3$ seconds with $10$ GB VRAM consumption.
 For the control branch, we conduct fine-tuning on the LAION-Aesthetics dataset~\cite{laion5b}, specifically selecting images with aesthetic scores above $6.5$.
 The training process spans $3$ epochs with a learning rate of $5e-6$ and batch size of $8$.

+We choose PiDiNet~\cite{pidinet} as the edge extractor.
+Fig.~\ref{fig:edge} shows that it strikes a better balance between geometric structure preservation and simulation of human-like strokes.